qgis/QGIS-Documentation/source/docs/user_manual/style_library/label_settings.rst

 * From :guilabel:`Shape` choose :guilabel:`Marker Symbol`
-* Choose the :guilabel:`Size type` of the symbol: it can be :guilabel:`Buffer` or :guilabel:´Fixed.
+* Choose the :guilabel:`Size type` of the symbol: it can be :guilabel:`Buffer` or :guilabel:`Fixed`.
 The :guilabel:`Size` of the background marker symbol can be in :guilabel:`Millimeters`, :guilabel:`Points`, :guilabel:`Pixels`, :guilabel:`Meters at Scale`, :guilabel:`Map units` and :guilabel:`Inches`.
 * Proceed with :guilabel:`Opacity`, :guilabel:`Blend mode` and |unchecked| :guilabel:`Draw effects`